 Baptismal Ceremony.-At this ceremony the deacons should make the necessary preparation and assist the male candidates into and out of the water.
 The deaconesses should assist all female candidates.
-(See pp. 55, 57, 80, 86, 89.)
+(See pp. 90, 93.)
 Care should be exercised in seeing that proper attire is provided for them.
 Robes of suitable heavy material are preferable.
-It such are not available, the candidates should be instructed to dress in such a manner that they will be modestly attired.
-The baptismal ceremony should be followed by extending the right hand of fellowship and a few words of welcome, and should be done by the pastor or elder in behalf of the entire church.
+If such are not available, the candidates should be instructed to dress in such a manner that they will be modestly attired.
+The baptismal ceremony should be followed by extending the right hand of fellowship and a few words of welcome by the pastor or elder in behalf of the entire church.